As a nervy ceasefire comes and goes in the latest Israel-Gaza conflict, here is a selection of images from a more settled time in the Holy Land.

 The Jyllands-Posten cartoons uproar in 2005 was the first major sticking-point to development between this part of Europe and Islam.
 The men arrested earlier this week in Denmark have been accused of wanting to kill “as many people as possible [at the newspaper’s offices]”, according to Danish officials.
 The fact that these alleged threats and confirmed arrests have occurred five years after the cartoons were published show that the reach of Islam is growing.

 Cartoons were also at the centre of controversy three years ago.
 Lars Vilks, a Swedish cartoonist, pictured Muhammad as a dog on a roundabout.
 Mr Vilks has since taken precautions against possible retribution.

 Islam has not suffered the same level of inertia and religious apathy which has afflicted the Christian denominations across Europe.
 Young Muslims are born into a growing faith of potency and totality.
 Their non-Muslim peers simply do not worry about religion that much at all.
 And it is this perceived affront to the standard Scandinavian secular-based lifestyle by a popular and powerful minority religion that has caused an upswell in indignation towards Muslims in the region.

 The traditional Scandinavian mentality may also be a root cause of the increase in terror plots.
-By attacking a liberal, less outspoken area of the majority-Christian and Western world, the direct opposite of the US, the UK and Israel, Islamic fundamentalists are demonstrating their capabilities to challenge religious and political ideologies across the globe, no matter how quiet and non-confrontational those countries appear on the surface.
+By attacking a liberal, less outspoken area of the majority-Christian and Western world, the direct opposite of the US, the UK and Israel, Islamist fundamentalists are demonstrating their capabilities to challenge religious and political ideologies across the globe, no matter how quiet and non-confrontational those countries appear on the surface.